Gravitational wave memory of compact binary coalescence in the presence of matter effects: Linear memory of ejecta from binary neutron star and black hole-neutron star systems

 In order to estimate the maximum amount of linear memory created by dynamical ejecta, we assume that the ejected mass $m_\mathrm{ej}$ travels radially away from the much larger remnant mass with velocity $v_\mathrm{ej}$.
 In this case the amplitude of the linear memory created can be approximated by~\cite{braginskii-1987}

 This is the model creating the maximum linear memory amplitude, whereas a perfectly spherically symmetric outflow of the ejected mass would not lead to any linear memory.
-The emission direction is mostly perpendicular to the direction of the ejecta, thus if the material is ejected in the orbital plane, the maximum amplitude of the linear memory can be observed in the $z$-direction.
+The emission direction is mostly perpendicular to the direction of the ejecta, thus if the material is ejected in the orbital plane, the maximum amplitude of the linear memory can be observed in the $z$ direction.

-From studies about dynamical ejecta in NR simulations of a wide range of BNS systems~\cite{dietrich-2016,radice-2016,radice-2018,hotokezaka-2012}, we find that the ejected mass is typically below $0.01 \, M_\odot$ but can go up to $0.1 \, M_\odot$ for certain EoS, more unequal mass systems or eccentric mergers.
-The velocity of the ejecta is usually about $0.2 \, c$ with values up to $0.4 \, c$, mostly directed in the orbital plane with the velocity component perpendicular to the orbital plane generally around or well below $0.1 c$, with equal mass BNS commonly having more ejecta out of the orbital plane.
+From studies about dynamical ejecta in NR simulations of a wide range of BNS systems~\cite{dietrich-2016,radice-2016,radice-2018,hotokezaka-2012}, we find that the ejected mass is typically below $0.01 M_\odot$ but can go up to $0.1 M_\odot$ for certain EOSs, more unequal mass systems or eccentric mergers.
+The velocity of the ejecta is usually about $0.2 c$ with values up to $0.4 c$, mostly directed in the orbital plane with the velocity component perpendicular to the orbital plane generally around or well below $0.1 c$, with equal mass BNSs commonly having more ejecta out of the orbital plane.
 The azimuthal opening angle of the ejecta is often between $\sim \pi$ and $2 \pi$ with more unequal mass systems on the lower and equal mass BNS with more uniform radial ejecta.
 According to Eq.~(\ref{eq:linmemapprox}), the order of magnitude of the linear memory can be estimated as

-which is about two orders of magnitude below the non-linear memory from the coalescence (see e.g. some plot).
+which is about 2 orders of magnitude below the nonlinear memory from the coalescence.
 Summing up, the most linear memory amplitude is expected when looking face-on at an unequal mass BNS system.
 On the other hand, due to the symmetric ejection in the orbital plane, almost no linear memory is expected for equal mass BNS perpendicular to the orbital plane.
 However, they can show small amplitudes emitted in the orbital plane.